luanesant/luanesant/README.md

 - 🔭 I’m currently working on Apple Developer Academy.
 - ⚡ I am currently developing on Swift and SwiftUI
-- ⚡ I also like to work with other languages: Swift, Objective - C, C #, C / C ++, JAVA, PHP etc.
+- ⚡ I also like to work with other languages: Swift, Objective - C, C #, C / C ++, JAVA etc.

 ### :mailbox_with_mail:  Contact me: